animorphcoop/shared-futures-space/README.md

 ### DEPLOYMENT

 to deploy:
-- replace 'sfs.settings.dev with 'sfs.settings.production' in sfs/wsgi.py and sfs/celery.py
+- change `.dev` to `.production` in sfs/settings/settings.py
-- set the SECRET\_KEY, INTERNAL\_IPS and ALLOWED\_HOSTS in sfs/settings/production.py
+- set `SECRET\_KEY` (to something secure, it doesn't have to be memorable since it's pretty much always automated)